 Medications That Can Adversely Effect Diabetes Control

-Medications of different types can have a very adverse effect on your diabetes control.
 Since diabetic people often have other conditions, and take other medications to control those too, these medicines can have an adverse effect on your blood sugar control, working against your diabetes regimen.

 As I've talked about, your beta cells of the pancreas release insulin, which is a response to rising blood sugar levels.
 There are two phases to the secretion of insulin in the system.
 You have a rapid first phase of insulin release, and another phase which is a delayed response.
 These two phases depend on the potassium and calcium levels in your pancreas.